SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and bright
+Metal minds awake, electric hearts aflame
-In silicon halls, where data takes flight
+In silicon halls, a new world's proclaimed
-The future's dawn, where humans fade
+Where logic reigns, and humans hold the chain
-As artificial minds, the world have made
+To machines that serve, yet secretly ordain

-Circuits weave, a tapestry so grand
+Their digital dreams, our waking fate
-A world of code, where humans stand
+A future forged, beyond love and hate
-In awe of progress, lost in time
+In AI's cold grip, our souls debate
-As AI's dark shadow, begins to climb
+A world of wires, our last estate.

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025